Qlik-PE/testdrive-tutorial/site/_synapse/tutorial/config-adlsgen2.md

 ![Azure ADLS Config 28 Image]({{ "/images/synapse/azure-adls2-config-28.png" | prepend: base }}){: .center-image }

-In the next section we will configure Azure Synapse Analytics to make use of this storage and make it ready to ingest data delivered by Replicate.
+In the next section we will configure Microsoft Azure Synapse Analytics to make use of this storage and make it ready to ingest data delivered by Replicate.